-You can often tell if people have diabetes just by looking at them.
-A person with a big belly and small buttocks is at very high risk for being diabetic, because those who store fat primarily in the belly are most likely to also store a large amount of fat in the liver.
-Having excess fat in your liver markedly increases risk for diabetes and heart attacks (JAMA, 2017;317(6):626-634), and also increases all markers of inflammation that are associated with increased risk for heart attacks (Clinical Gastroenterology and Hepatology, February 28, 2019).
-You can reduce the amount of fat in your liver and the inflammation it causes by severely restricting sugared drinks, fruit juices and foods with added sugars (JAMA, Jan.
-22, 2019).
+You can often tell if people have a fatty liver just by looking at them.
+A person with a big belly and small buttocks is at very high risk because those who store fat primarily in the belly are most likely to also store a large amount of fat in their liver.
+Many studies show that having excess fat in your liver markedly increases risk for Type II diabetes and heart attacks (JAMA, 2017;317(6):626-634), and also increases all markers of inflammation that are associated with increased risk for heart attacks (Clinical Gastroenterology and Hepatology, February 28, 2019).

 Why Sugared Drinks Cause the Highest Rises in Blood Sugar